Re-enrich stale CRM records

 <constraints>

-- A DEPARTED result returns no credit charge.
+- DEPARTED returns no credit charge.

-- PROMOTED and MOVED are both signal events — surface the job start date so the rep can time the re-engagement.
+- PROMOTED and MOVED are both signal events.
+Surface the job start date so the rep can time the re-engagement.

 - Do not invent fields.
 If Lusha returns no match, the row goes to DEPARTED.

-</constraints>What you'll get back
+What you'll get back

 Input: 4-row stale CRM list — records last touched between 12 and 18 months ago, mix of personas.